 Severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS) are viral infections.
 Both infections can cause very serious illnesses that particularly affect the lungs.

 SARS caused many infections, especially in Asia, in 2002-2004.
 There have been no reported cases of SARS since 2004.

 MERS was first recognised in the Middle East in 2012.
 Most of the initial infections were in the Middle East.
-However, since May 2015 there has been an outbreak of MERS infection in South Korea.
+However, by February 2018, the World Health Organization (WHO) had reported cases in many other countries.

 What is severe acute respiratory syndrome (SARS)?